Koenkk/zigbee2mqtt.io/docs/devices/SEA801-Zigbee_SEA802-Zigbee.md

 It's not possible to read (`/get`) this value.
 To control this switch publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/set` with payload

+`dayofweek` 1-7, 1=sunday
+`transitionTime` Minutes after midnight
+`numoftrans` It seems that the maximum number of transitions is 4

 ``` json
 {
   "weekly_schedule": {